MBCProject/mbc-markdown/yfaq/README.md

 ### How do I map an analysis product's output to MBC when I don't know the details behind the behavior indicators? ###

 Ideally, the product vendor will provide the MBC mapping, but if not and it's not possible to ask the signature developer for details, it may be best to map the indicator to all potentially relevant MBC behaviors (a one-to-many mapping).
-For example, the indicator "opened listening port" could be mapped to both [Command and Control:C2 Communication](https://github.com/MBCProject/mbc-markdown/blob/master/command-and-control/command-control-comm.md) and [Impact:Remote Access](https://github.com/MBCProject/mbc-markdown/blob/master/impact/remote-access.md).
+For example, the indicator "opened listening port" could be mapped to both [COMMAND AND CONTROL::C2 Communication](https://github.com/MBCProject/mbc-markdown/blob/master/command-and-control/command-control-comm.md) and [IMPACT::Remote Access](https://github.com/MBCProject/mbc-markdown/blob/master/impact/remote-access.md).

 ### Can variant names captured by an anti-virus tool be captured in MBC? ###

-No. MBC captures behaviors and observable features directly associated with malware code.
+No. MBC captures behaviors and characteristics directly associated with malware code.
 Variant names are outside MBC's scope.
-A variant name may lead to published reports, in which case one could map the sample to its associated behaviors.
+A variant name may lead to published reports, in which case, one could map the sample to its associated behaviors.

+### Can MBC capture specific data values associated with a behavior? ###

+No. For example, MBC might capture the behavior ANTI-BEHAVIORAL ANALYSIS::Emulator Detection::Registry Keys, but the specific registry key (e.g., SYSTEM\ControlSet001\Services\VBoxMouse (VBOX)) would be captured outside of MBC (e.g., as STIX Windows Registry Key Object).

 ### If malware displays only some attributes defining a behavior, it is correct to say it exhibits the behavior? ###